Triple M Melbourne: Eon FM: The Birth of Commercial FM Radio

 At first, Eon FM played songs that "would not be played elsewhere", having no playlist and avoiding Top 40 songs.
 Said Armstrong, "we thought we were going to be the beginning of a new era.
 It took us a while to realise we were wrong."

 Eon FM performed better than the other non-commercial FM stations, but was easily beaten by the AM stations.
 Management was worried, and shareholders were asked to invest another $1 million between them only a year after the station was launched.

 Programme Director Lee Simon then went against the flow of the album rock formats favoured by Australia's FM stations and radically changed Eon's format by playing Top 40 hits and staging outdoor concerts.
 Molly Meldrum, host of Countdown, was even invited to do a regular breakfast spot with Gavin Wood, the voice-over man of Countdown.
 Gavin and Molly's partnership included a segment of their own version of the crime fighters "Batman and Robin".
 They even appeared in the Moomba procession as the crime fighting duo in the Batmobile.
 The combination of Gavin and Molly proved to be a ratings winner when finally in 1985, Eon FM topped Melbourne's ratings.
 Ken Gibson was the stations first Advertising and Marketing Manager.
-The station's distinctive blue-and-yellow 92.3 EON-FM bumper stickers soon became a familiar sight throughout Melbourne.

 In early 1986, 3EON FM was sold to Triple M Sydney, owned by Hoyts, for $37.5 million.
 The deal was reportedly negotiated by Wheatley, who subsequently became the managing director of Hoyts Media.
 The station was rebranded 3MMM on 27 November 1988, and was moved to the current frequency.